Wilk v. American Medical Association: Judge's findings in the second trial

 She concluded that the AMA had been too restrictive in its campaign:

 Following the second trial

-Both sides cross-appealed, and the district court's decision was affirmed by the U.S. Court of Appeals on February 7, 1990 (Wilk v.
-American Medical Ass'n,895 F.2d 352, 7th Cir.
+Both sides cross-appealed.
+On February 7, 1990, the Seventh Circuit Court of Appeals held in favor of the plaintiffs on their claims against the American Medical Association, but held in favor of the defendants in the plaintiffs' case against the Joint Commission on Accreditation of Healthcare Organizations (JCAHO) and the American College of Physicians (ACP).
+(Wilk v.
+American Medical Association, 895 F.2d 352, 7th Cir.
 1990).
-The AMA petitioned the U.S. Supreme Court three times, but each time the Court denied certiorari (on June 11, August 13, and November 26, 1990).
+The plaintiffs petitioned the U.S. Supreme Court to review their case against JCAHO and ACP.
+On June 11, 1990, the Supreme Court denied certiorari.
+The plaintiffs then petitioned the Supreme Court for rehearing; the Supreme Court denied rehearing on August 13, 1990.
+The American Medical Association also petitioned the Supreme Court for certiorari; the Supreme Court denied certiorari on November 26, 1990.

 The AMA eliminated Principle 3 in 1980 during a major revision of ethical rules (while the Wilk litigation was in progress).
-Its replacement stated that a physician "shall be free to choose whom to serve, with whom to associate, and the environment in which to provide medical services."
+Its replacement stated that a physician "shall be free to choose whom to serve, with whom to associate, and the environment in which to provide medical services".
 Thus, the AMA now permits medical doctors to refer patients to doctors of chiropractic for such manipulative therapy if the medical doctor believes it is in the best interests of the patients.